arkalim/obsidian-vault/100 Notes/101 AWS Solutions Architect Associate/Auto Scaling Group (ASG).md

 - Free (pay for the underlying resources)
 - IAM roles attached to an ASG will get assigned to the launched EC2 instances
 - ASG can terminate instances marked as unhealthy by an ELB (and hence replace them)

+> To prevent ASG from replacing unhealthy instances, suspend the **ReplaceUnhealthy** process type

 ## Scaling Policies
 - **Scheduled Scaling**